standardese/standardese/README.md

 > But keep in mind that it must be unique with regard to all overloads etc.
 > Usually numbering would be a good choice, so `bar() (1)` or similar.

+You can also link to external documentations via the tool option `--comment.external_doc prefix=url`.
+All `unique-name`s starting with `prefix` will be linked to the `url`.
+If the `url` contains two dollar signs `$$`, they will be replaced by the `unique-name`.
+By default the tool supports http://en.cppreference.com/w/ with a prefix of `std::` by default.

+> You can override to a different URL by specifying `--comment.external_doc std::=new-url`.

 Special commands are introduced by the *command character* (a backslash by default) at the beginning of a new (Markdown) paragraph.
 There are the following commands: